 During training day prior to the competition each shooter's rifle and other equipment must be examined by the Equipment Control Section to ensure that it conforms to the rules.
+The Organizing Committee must follow the checking procedure in Annex 6A (Part C).

 The shooter is responsible for presenting the rifle and equipment, including any questionable equipment and/or accessories for official inspection and approval.